suhasdhoke92/k8s_JsonPath/README.md

 # k8s_JsonPath

 This repository provides a comprehensive guide to using JSONPath with `kubectl` in Kubernetes to query and format resource data.
-It covers why JSONPath is useful, how to construct JSONPath queries, and examples for extracting specific information, looping through results, and sorting output.
+It covers why JSONPath is useful, how to construct JSONPath queries, and examples for extracting specific information, looping through results, sorting output, and working with kubeconfig files and Persistent Volumes.

 ## Why JSONPath in Kubernetes?